SAP/openui5/docs/developing.md

 ### Building UI5

-The [UI5 Build and Development Tooling](https://github.com/SAP/ui5-tooling) is used to build a production-ready version of OpenUI5.
+[UI5 Tooling](https://github.com/SAP/ui5-tooling) is used to build a production-ready version of OpenUI5.
 Every library needs to be built individually.

 Usage:
 ```